ffund/tcp-ip-essentials/lab0/1-1-setup-account.md

 Of course, this relies on you keeping your private key a secret.
 Never share your private key with anyone else, and never post it online.

 On your laptop, you're going to generate a key pair and upload the public key to the GENI portal.
 Then, you'll use that key from now on to log in to GENI resources.

-If you are using Windows, download and install [Git Bash](https://git-scm.com/downloads) and use its terminal.
-If you are using a Mac or Linux-based laptop, open a terminal.
+Open a Bash terminal (such as `cmder` in Windows, or the built-in terminal in Mac or Linux).

 Generate a key with: